-Uganda is one of the most beautiful countries in Africa.
-With its dense misty forests, snow-peaked mountains, glassy lakes and sprawling savannas, it’s no wonder Winston Churchill dubbed this wonderful country the ‘pearl of Africa’.
-While mountain gorillas are the allure for many visitors, there’s an astounding variety of attractions for tourists.
+Uganda is one of the countries blessed with beautiful features in Africa.
+It has misty forests, snow-peaked mountains, freshwater lakes, and sprawling savannas, it’s no wonder Winston Churchill called this wonderful country the ‘pearl of Africa’.
+Apart from the mountain gorillas that are the allure for many visitors and tourists, there’s an astounding variety of attractions for tourists.

-Uganda, a landlocked country in East Africa, is bordered on the east by Kenya, on the north by South Sudan, on the west by the Democratic Republic of the Congo, on the southwest by Rwanda, and on the south by Tanzania and Lake Victoria.
+Uganda is bordered by Kenya in the East, by South Sudan in the North, by the Democratic Republic of the Congo in the west, by Rwanda on the southwest, and on the south by Tanzania and Lake Victoria.
+It is a landlocked country.
 The official language of Uganda is English, and its capital is Kampala.
 The shilling (UGX) is the currency of Uganda.

-Uganda gained independence in 1962 and has a democratic republic form of government.
+Uganda gained independence on 9th October 1962 and has a democratic republic form of government.

-Uganda has substantial natural resources, including fertile soils, regular rainfall, small deposits of copper, gold, and other minerals, and recently discovered oil.
-Agriculture is the predominant sector of the economy, employing over 80% of the work force.
+Uganda has a number of natural resources, including fertile soils, regular rainfall, small deposits of copper, gold, and other minerals, and recently discovered oil.
+Agriculture is the predominant sector of the economy, employing over 80% of the workforce.
 Since 1990, economic reforms have ushered in an era of solid economic growth based on continued investment in infrastructure, improved incentives for production and exports, lower inflation, better domestic security, and the return of exiled entrepreneurs.
 Growth continues to be solid, despite variability in the price of coffee, Uganda’s principal export.

-Home to the source of the world’s longest river (river Nile), the world’s remaining Mountain Gorillas, vast and diverse natural wild life reserves; Blessed with tropical, all year round summer weather, a diverse cultural heritage of over 50 local tribes, snow caped mountains, natural water rafting spots, vibrant night life.
+Uganda is home to the source of the world’s longest river (river Nile), the worlds endangered Mountain Gorillas, vast and diverse natural wildlife reserves; Blessed with tropical, all year round summer weather, a diverse cultural heritage of over 50 local tribes, snow-capped mountains, natural water rafting spots, vibrant nightlife.
 A wealth of unexploited natural resources and a young educated population.

-Choose Uganda as your next holiday destination and experience true African hospitality.
+Plan to have a trip to Uganda and experience true African hospitality.

 Tour Experiences in Uganda

-Mountain Rwenzori National Park is located within the “Mountains of the Moon”, as Mount Rwenzori is called.
-Mountain Rwenzori is situated in Western Uganda in the East African Rift Valley and straddles also to the Democratic Republic of Congo and its conservation area known as Virunga National Park.
-The mountain is the third highest in Africa rising up more than 16,700 feet above sea level and its highest peaks rise above the clouds and are permanently snow capped.
-The Rwenzori Mountain ranges are higher compared to the Alps and they have glaciers which are one of the sources of the longest river on earth, the River Nile.
+Mountain Rwenzori is located in Western Uganda in the East African Rift Valley and straddles also to the Democratic Republic of Congo and its conservation area known as Virunga National Park.
+Mountain Rwenzori National Park is situated within the “Mountains of the Moon”.
+The mountain is the third highest in Africa rising up more than 16,700 feet above sea level and its highest peaks rise above the clouds and are permanently snow-capped all year long.
+The ranges of the mountain are higher compared to the Alps and they have glaciers which are one of the sources of the longest river on earth, the River Nile.
 Margherita Peak is the highest peak on the ranges making it the 3rd highest peak in Africa together with its twin peak, Mount Stanley, which is within the park.
 The 4th and 5th highest peaks, Mount Speke and Mount Baker, are also within the park.

-The Rwenzori national park, which is the conservation area for the mountain, is a UNESCO World Heritage Site and covers almost 1000 sq. km and strides across the districts of Kabarole, Kasese and Bundibudyo.
+Rwenzori national park is the conservation area for the mountain, It is a UNESCO World Heritage Site and covers almost 1000 sq. km and strides across the districts of Kabarole, Kasese, and Bundibudyo.

-Gorilla Tracking Uganda safaris is dedicated to responsible and affordable Gorilla safaris to Rwanda and Uganda.
-Encounter Africa Safaris provides reliable information about Rwanda Gorilla trek costs (Volcanoes National Park, Uganda Gorilla trek costs(Bwindi National Park), discounted Gorilla permits and availability, gorilla families,what to pack, accommodation, transport to Bwindi National Park , best time to visit mountain Gorillas and so much more.
-Encounter Africa organizes budget, mid range and Luxury safaris to Uganda and Rwanda.
+Happy Tourz is dedicated to responsible and affordable Gorilla safaris to Rwanda and Uganda.
+We provide reliable information about Rwanda Gorilla trek costs (Volcanoes National Park, Uganda Gorilla trek costs(Bwindi National Park), discounted Gorilla permits and availability, gorilla families, what to pack, accommodation, transport to Bwindi National Park, the best time to visit mountain Gorillas and so much more.
+Happy Tourz organizes budget, mid range and Luxury safaris to Uganda and Rwanda.
 Contact us for Group tours, gorilla trekking costs,Family holidays, gorilla safaris, Cultural and community tours and so much more.

 Source of the Nile

-Travel to Jinja and explore the point where the mighty Nile (world’s longest river ) begins its journey crossing through 10 African countries before plunging into the Mediterenean sea.
+Travel to Jinja town and explore where the mighty River Nile (world’s longest river ) begins its journey crossing through 10 African countries before plunging into the Mediterranean sea.

-Jinja source of the Nile is a point where River Nile starts its long journey to Mediterranean sea.
-By visit the source of the Nile, you would have seen the source of the longest river on planet earth and also the largest flesh water lake in Africa.
-There has been controversies about the source of the Nile with Rwanda claiming that The source of the mighty River Nile is in Nyungwe Forest.
-This is not the case at all since all rivers that originate from Rwanda, Rwenzori pour their water in Lake victoria and its from lake victoria at Jinja that we get to see River Nile separating from Lake victoria to start its long journey northwards.
-Encounter Africa safaris organizes day trips to go and view the source of the Nile.
+Jinja source of the Nile is a point where the River Nile starts its long journey to the Mediterranean sea.
+By visiting the source of the Nile, you get to see where this long river gets its energy from and also the largest freshwater lake in Africa.
+There have been controversies about the source of the Nile with Rwanda claiming that The source of the mighty River Nile is in Nyungwe Forest.
+This is not true at all since all rivers that originate from Rwanda, Rwenzori pours their water in Lake Victoria and its from Lake Victoria at Jinja that we get to see River Nile separating from Lake Victoria to start its long journey northwards.
+Happy Tourz organizes day trips to go and view the source of the Nile.

-Located some 8kms out of Jinja this is a spectacular scenic spot with 1 km of raging rapids, forested islands in the Nile and an abundance of bird life.
-Bujagali has become East Africa’s adventure centre enticing visitors with river rafting, kayaking, bungy jumping and quad biking activities.
+Located some 8kms out of Jinja this is a spectacularly scenic spot with 1 km of raging rapids, forested islands in the Nile and an abundance of bird life.
+Bujagali falls has become East Africa’s adventure center enticing visitors with river rafting, kayaking, bungy jumping, and quad biking activities.

 The white water rafting is done in paddle‐rafts, each person joins as a member of a team and a professional guide captains the team.
 Paddlers are instructed comprehensively on how best to enjoy themselves on the water and on all aspects of safety including the use of safety kayaks which accompany every raft trip on the water.